 Do you live in a house or an apartment?

-If you are in an apt, townhouse, condo and work more than a five hours away from home, and do not have another dog from company, you cannot foster a dog because it is likely a new foster dog will not work out in your situation.
+If you are in an apt, townhouse, condo and work more than a five hours away from home, and do not have another dog for company, you cannot foster a dog as it is likely a new foster dog will not work out in your situation.

 Do you have a secure fenced yard with a minimum of 5 ft fence?